AnaviTechnology/anavi-docs/anavi-thermometer/anavi-thermometer.md

 ## Target Market

 ANAVI Thermometer is a certified open source hardware development board for customers interested in home automation, software development and Internet of Things.
-The option to attach a waterproof DS18B20 sensor makes it coconvenient for measuring temperature in fish tanks and liquids.
+The option to attach a waterproof DS18B20 sensor makes it convenient for measuring temperature in fish tanks and liquids.
 The board is appropriate for embedded programming enthusiasts, open source supporters, students as well as web and/or mobile app developers.
 The main usage of the board is home automation.

 ## Board Version